apache/lucene/README.md

 ### Basic steps:

   0. Install OpenJDK 11 (or greater)
-  1. Download Lucene/Solr from Apache and unpack it
+  1. Download Lucene from Apache and unpack it
   2. Connect to the top-level of your installation (parent of the lucene top-level directory)
   3. Run gradle